Kayhanmohseni/Job-Market-Exploratory-Data-Analysis/README.md

 ### Data Sources

-Layoffs Data: The primary dataset used for this analysis is the "layoffs.csv" file, containing information about the layoffs for each company and industry.
+Layoffs Data: The primary dataset used for this analysis is the "layoffs.csv" file, and contains information about the layoffs for each company and industry.

 ### Tools